 You can view a list of HTML entities on Wikipedia.

-(Only for alerts using the eMail command) Returns a base64-encoded image of a Module graph with a period of n hours (eg
+(Only for alerts using the eMail command) It returns a base64-encoded image of a module graph with a period of n hours (eg

 _modulegraph_24h_).
-It requires a correct configuration of the connection from the server to the console via API, which is done in the server configuration file.
+It requires the correct configuration of the connection from the server to the console through API, which is done in the server configuration file.

 (Only for alerts that use the

-_email_tag_ command) Same operation as the previous macro but only with the critical and warning thresholds of the Module, if they are defined.
+_email_tag_ command) The same operation as the previous macro but only with the critical and warning thresholds of the Module, if they are defined.